LahsenAitOiahmane/Mal-PDF-Detector/README.md

 ### 1.1.
 Source dataset: CIC‑Evasive‑PDFMal2022

-You should first download the benign and malicious PDF files from the **CIC‑Evasive‑PDFMal2022** dataset (or a similar PDF corpus) and place them under a structure like:
+First download the benign and malicious PDF files from the **CIC‑Evasive‑PDFMal2022** dataset (or a similar PDF corpus) and place them under a structure like:

 - `Data/Benign/` – benign PDF files (with `.pdf` extension)
 - `Data/Malicious/` – malicious PDF files (often without `.pdf` extension)